 The skills you’re able to display are going to be the biggest influence on what kinds of jobs you can get.
-Nowadays, out of all the hard skills, IT skills are easily some of the most attention worthy on a resume.
-It seems like just about every kind of business has a need for people who can take them digital, nowadays.
+Nowadays, out of all the hard skills, IT skills are easily some of the most attention-worthy on a resume.
+It seems like just about every kind of business has a need for people who can take them digitally, nowadays.
 In this article, we’re going to look at why IT skills are so important, not just to you but to employers.

 It’s not just that there’s a lot of demand, either.
 There’s plenty of money to be made, as well.
 In the UK alone, IT salaries are set to increase by 6% this year.